Cosmic-Hub/cyn-codesandbox/README.md

 - Update get all projects to include the count of tasks associated
 ### Frontend
 - Find and fix a bug in useProjects hook
+- Finish createTask implementation:
+  -
+  - form in createTaskModal,
+  -
-- Finish createTask implementation: form in createTaskModal, addTask* in useTasks hook and the api call in api/index.js *after adding a task it must show in project page
+  -addTask* in useTasks hook and the api call in api/index.js *after adding a task it must show in project page